mecid/mecid.github.io/_posts/2024-07-09-introducing-entry-macro-in-swiftui.md

 As I said before, the *Entry* macro also works excellently with focused values.
 The only difference is the property that you define in the extension of the *FocusedValues* type must be optional because it is only available when the view is focused.

+> To learn more about focused values, take a look at my ["FocusedValue and FocusedBinding property wrappers in SwiftUI"](/2021/03/03/focusedvalue-and-focusedbinding-property-wrappers-in-swiftui/) post.

 Today, we learned how to use the *Entry* macro to simplify our code and reduce the boilerplate.
 The *Entry* macro is backward compatible, and you can use it even with previous versions of Apple platforms.
 I hope you enjoy the post.
 Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
 Thanks for reading, and see you next week!